Pit bull myths ::

 Myth #8: Pit bulls used to be the most popular dog in America

 Pit bull advocates often claim that by World War I, the pit bull had become the "most popular dog in America."
 A source is never cited with this claim.
 In March 2006, the publication Animal People tested this claim.
-By searching the classified dogs-for-sale ads from 1900 to 1950 on NewspaperArchive.com, the organization discovered that huskies and St. Bernards were the most popular dog breeds of that period.
-Of the 34 dog breeds searched, pit bulls ranked 25th.
+By searching the classified dogs-for-sale ads from 1900 to 1950 on the ancestry website, NewspaperArchive.com, the organization discovered that huskies and St. Bernards were the most popular dog breeds of that period.
+Of the 34 dog breeds searched, pit bulls ranked a modest 25th.

-Due to the different names that pit bulls are known by, Animal People ran searches on three breed names: pit bull terrier, Staffordshire, and American bulldog.
-As the group states, "The exercise was skewed toward finding more pit bulls rather than fewer, since multiple searches were run to try to find pit bulls under a variety of different names."
-The combined sum of these three breed names came to 34,770; 1% of the sampling of nearly 3.5 million breed-specific mentions of dogs.20
+Due to the different breed names that pit bulls are known by, Animal People ran searches on three breed names: pit bull terrier, Staffordshire, and American bulldog.
+As the organization states, "The exercise was skewed toward finding more pit bulls rather than fewer, since multiple searches were run to try to find pit bulls under a variety of different names."
+The combined sum of these three breed names came to 34,770; 1% of the sampling of nearly 3.5 million breed-specific mentions of dogs.23

 Myth #9: Pit bulls pass the American Temperament Test

-In 1977, Alfons Ertel designed the American Temperament Test in hopes of creating a uniform temperament test for dogs.
-Of the 77 million plus dogs that populate the U.S. today,21 6,670 are tested per year (0.008% of all dogs).22 The temperament data published by the group is not based upon scientific random sampling of any dog breed.
+In 1977, Alfons Ertel designed the American Temperament Test Society (ATTS) test in hopes of creating a uniform temperament test for dogs.
+Of the 83.7 million dogs that are estimated to populate the U.S. today,30 3,506 are tested per year (0.004% of all dogs).31 The temperament data published by this dog group is not based upon scientific random sampling of any dog breed.
 It seems it would be virtually impossible to develop such a reliable study, as the base population source group is unidentifiable.

-Due to the temperament data being objectively statistically unreliable, it is also highly misleading.
-Pit bull advocates frequently use this misleading data to point to the breed's good temperament and to advocate against breed-specific laws ("Pit bulls pass the ATTS test more often than beagles!").
-Yet anyone who has a minimal understanding of critical statistical analysis should be able to see that the ATTS "breed statistics" temperament data is essentially valueless.
+Due to the American Temperament Test Society data being objectively statistically unreliable, it is also highly misleading.
+Pit bull advocates frequently use this misleading data to point to the breed's good temperament and to advocate against breed-specific laws ("Pit bulls pass the ATTS test more often than beagles and pugs!").
+Yet anyone who has a minimal understanding of critical statistical analysis should be able to see that the ATTS "breed statistics" temperament data is essentially valueless.32-33

 For more information regarding the unreliability of all temperament testing, please see: Behavior Testing Shelter Dogs -- A Summary of Where We Are Now by animal behaviorist and author Alexandra Semyonova (2016) and our section for Dog Behavior Studies.